 When combatants and persons associated with armed forces and groups report for a DDR programme, their eligibility should be determined by a specific set of eligibility criteria developed by national authorities, such as membership in a specific armed force or group, possession of a weapon and/or ammunition, and/or proven ability to use a weapon (see IDDRS 4.10 on Disarmament).
 Whether or not an individual meets these eligibility criteria should be verified.
 Verification can be conducted by representatives from the armed forces and groups undergoing demobilization; the UN and national authorities, such as the national DDR commission; or joint teams.
 Questions touching upon the location of specific battles and military bases and the names of senior group members should be asked.
 Without verification, military commanders may attempt to bring civilians into the DDR programme.
 They may also attempt to engage in recruitment just prior to the onset of DDR in order to provide benefits to followers of the group or to take a cut of the benefits being offered to these newly recruited individuals.
 Explicitly stating the maximum number of individuals who may participate in a peace agreement or DDR policy document can limit incentives for commanders to engage in recruitment.
 So too can a cut-off date for eligibility.
 Armed forces and groups often prepare lists of their members prior to the onset of a DDR programme.
-Whenever lists are

-Without verification, military commanders may attempt to bring civilians into the DDR programme. prepared, DDR practitioners shall ensure that a verification mechanism is in place to ensure that those listed meet the required eligibility criteria.
+Whenever lists are prepared, DDR practitioners shall ensure that a verification mechanism is in place to ensure that those listed meet the required eligibility criteria.
 A mechanism should also be in place to resolve disputed cases and to deal with those who are excluded.
 Clear messaging shall be employed to ensure that armed forces and groups are aware that being named on a list does not automatically confer DDR eligibility.

 Once the eligibility of a particular individual has been established, his/her basic registration data (name, age, contact information, sex, etc.) should be entered into a case management system.
 This system can be used to track when and where DDR benefits are disbursed and to whom (see section 6.8).
 The data recorded in the case management system should include a biometric component where possible.
-Biometric systems store the unique physical features - iris, face or fingerprint data - of individuals for future reference.
-Biometric registration serves mainly to ensure that DDR participants do not try to 'game the system' by going through the DDR programme more than once to receive multiple benefits.
-An advantage of all biometric systems is that, if properly implemented, they are completely confidential.
+Biometric systems store the unique physical features - iris, face or fingerprint data - of individuals for if properly implemented, they are completely confidential.
 A unique string of letters or numbers is assigned to a photograph or fingerprint, and the original photos or prints are then discarded.
 Different biometric systems have different levels of cost and user friendliness.
 Facial recognition systems are the most sophisticated but also the most expensive.
 DDR practitioners using this technology will require appropriate training.
 Alternatively, fingerprinting is an easy and cheap way to obtain biometric data.
 Fingerprints can be taken on smart phones or mobile fingerprint scanners, and training requirements are minimal.
 The context in which registration takes place should be taken into account when considering biometric registration.
 For example, if the armed conflict was tied to civic and national honour, peer control mechanisms may be sufficient to ensure that individuals do not try to 'double dip'.
 However, in contexts marked by distrust between the warring parties, and combatants who move from one group or conflict to another, more careful biometric monitoring may be required.
 The biometric registration systems established for demobilization processes can also be linked to processes of security sector integration and reform (see IDDRS 6.10 on DDR and Security Sector Reform).